TomatOrg/TomatBoot/boot-protocol.md

 The memory map is the exact copy of the UEFI one.

 ### Framebuffer
-The framebuffer will give the address of the vram (physical) and the dimensions of it
+The framebuffer will give the address of the vram (physical)

 ### Command line
 The command line is a string that can be defined at boot to change the kernel behaviour dynamically